-Gates The gates at the northern entrance of Haga Park once stood in Kungsträdgården in central Stockholm and were moved to Haga by Karl XIV Johan, whose insignia decorated the entrance to the park.
+The gates at the northern entrance of Haga Park once stood in Kungsträdgården in central Stockholm and were moved to Haga by Karl XIV Johan, whose insignia decorated the entrance to the park.
 The gates at the southern entrance of Haga Park, like those at the northern entrance, also stood at Kungsträdgården and were moved to Haga by Karl XIII, whose insignia decorated the gateway.

-Haga Mound The Haga Mound is a restored part of the Stockholmsåsen or Stockholm ridge.
+The Haga Mound is a restored part of the Stockholmsåsen or Stockholm ridge.
 Earlier the mound was partly excavated, functioning as a gravel pit, but was restored using excavated material from the Stockholm city centre during the 1960s.

-19th century buildings The park also contains a number of privately owned buildings.
+The park also contains a number of privately owned buildings.
 Houses that were built in the latter part of the 19th century were given names such as China, Japan, Valhalla, Gemstone and Sofieberg.